PBC The Bigger Picture

 There’s no better person to manage your care than the person who knows you best – you.

-The EASL guidelines in lay terms suggest for questions for your next appointment
+The EASL guidelines in lay terms help with questions for your next appointment in all aspects of your care.

 There is more you can do to manage your PBC than just taking medication.